illinois-cs498gd/illinois-cs498gd.github.io/_assignments/mp2.md

 As far as environmental and visual assets, you can use any of the provided, built in, or any other assets in your level creation.

 # Additional Submission Instructions
-In addiiton to usual instructions below, you should also submit a short written document, either pdf or docx format, explaining your process for designing your level.
+In addition to usual instructions below, you should also submit a short written document, either pdf or docx format, explaining your process for designing your level.
 It should be at most a page long.
 It should explain how you went about the design process and how your design had to accommodate the new mechanic and enemy you created.